fkie-cad/yapscan/README.md

-   zip-rules                   creates an encrypted zip containing compiled yara rules join                        joins dumps with padding crash-process, crash        crash a process help, h                     Shows a list of commands or help for one command
+   zip-rules                   creates an encrypted zip containing compiled yara rules join                        joins dumps with padding crash-process, crash        crash a process as-service                  executes yapscan as a windows service (windows only) help, h                     Shows a list of commands or help for one command
 ```